Tarporley High School: Buildings

 The school has a large sports hall which is also used by the local community; in addition, students have access to an artificial pitch and extensive playing fields.
 The school also has a separate drama building.

 The school became a Specialist Maths & Computing College in 2003.
 As a part of this programme of investment extensive redevelopment of the existing buildings took place, focused particularly around the provision of the Maths and ICT curriculum.
 The school now has seven full ICT suites and a number of ICT hubs giving excellent access to computer resources for students.

 The existing 6th-form block was extended and refurbished during 2005, and again in 2011 to provide the best facilities for 6th formers in the Cheshire locality.
 With two dedicated 6th-form teaching spaces, a 6th-form study resource area and 6th-form Common Room.

 In 2006 the school's library was fully refurbished after a sewage leak flooded the main several areas of the library.
 The library serves both the school and the local community.

 In 2016 the school added a block of portable offices.

 In the summer of 2018 D Block was refurbished.

+Tarporley High School now benefits from a 9,900 square foot extension designed to support growing student numbers and modern learning needs.

+The new building houses 12 classrooms, including two dedicated to advanced digital teaching, as well as accessible toilets, storage spaces, and a bright environment for both students and staff which is called F Block.

+In October 2025, during the half term break, E block opened, opening new classrooms, with modern technology, for Maths and Modern Foreign Languages.